-Traditional students who withdraw from the university are required to report to the Center for Advising, Records and Enrollment Services for an exit interview and follow established procedures for remaining in good academic standing.
+Traditional students who withdraw from the university are required to meet with the Director of Advising an exit interview and follow established procedures for remaining in good academic standing.
 If a student withdraws from the university during a semester, the student must also withdraw from all courses.
 Failure to follow this procedure will result in a grade of F in every course for which the student was registered.